EHook15/j_erry/README.md

-j_erry is a lil guy who hangs out in your pygame window, he is currently under development
+j_erry is currently under development
 --------------------------------------------------------------------------------------------------------------
 needs to be implemented:
 default,